oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 - If the URL goes to a downloadable file and the Safe Links policies are configured to scan such downloads, the downloadable file is checked.
 - If the URL is considered safe, the end-user is taken to the website.

-Safe Links Design Decisions for all agencies and implementation types.
+Safe Links Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Microsoft Defender for Office 365 Safe Links | Configured | Configured to align with ACSC's Malicious Email Mitigation Strategies and Microsoft guidance.

-Safe Links Configuration applicable to all agencies and implementation types.
+Safe Links Configuration applicable to all organisations and implementation types.

 Configuration | Value | Description
 --- | --- | ---